InaFK/nodejs-educ-hub/nodejs-crud-api/README.md

 2. Navigate to the project folder: cd nodejs-crud-api

-3.Install the required dependencies: npm install
+3. Install the required dependencies: npm install

-4.Create a .env file in the root folder and specify the port for your server:
+4. Create a .env file in the root folder and specify the port for your server:
 PORT=4000

 ## Scripts